Jashyah Moore was missing for a month. Local reporters helped solve the case, officials say.

 Nearly 90,000 people went missing in the United States last year, and a disproportionate number were Black, according to data from the FBI.
 Black people made up 35 percent of those missing whose race was known, but are 13 percent of the country’s population.
 White people represented 60 percent of the missing and are 76 percent of the population.

 Around 7:30 a.m. on Oct.
-14, Jamie Moore said, Jashyah walked to Poppie’s Deli, a neighborhood joint selling sandwiches and snacks on a main artery of East Orange.
-When Jashyah returned without her mom’s credit card, Moore said she asked her to retrace her steps.
+14, Jamie Moore said, Jashyah walked to Poppie’s, a neighborhood deli selling sandwiches and snacks on a main artery of East Orange.
+When Jashyah returned without her mom’s credit card, Moore said, she asked her to retrace her steps.

 That was the last time Moore saw her daughter, she told reporters last week.

-Since running away, Stephens said Jashyah passed through several locations in New Jersey before landing at a shelter in Brooklyn.
-She did not appear to want to be found and was eventually located in Manhattan’s Harlem neighborhood, Stephens said.
+Since running away, Stephens said, Jashyah passed through several locations in New Jersey before landing at a shelter in Brooklyn.
+She did not appear to want to be found, and she was eventually located in Manhattan’s Harlem neighborhood, Stephens said.
 Jashyah initially denied her identity, he said, before admitting who she was.

 Despite little national coverage, officials praised local news outlets for reporting frequently on Jashyah’s case and keeping it in the public consciousness.
 Essex County Sheriff Armando Fontoura called the media attention “the most important factor” in finding Jashyah — although it was unclear whether the person who recognized her had seen the coverage.

-A number of missing people of color, like Jashyah, have gotten increased attention since Petito’s case trained a critical eye on reporters’ tendency to overrepresent missing White women and girls in their coverage, said Danielle Slakoff, a criminal justice professor at California State University at Sacramento with an expertise in media and crime.
+A number of missing people of color have gotten increased attention since Petito’s case trained a critical eye on reporters’ tendency to overrepresent missing White women and girls in their coverage, said Danielle Slakoff, a criminal justice professor at California State University at Sacramento with an expertise in media and crime.

 Todd Matthews, a spokesperson for the Doe Network, said local reporters appear to have thoroughly covered Jashyah’s case — increasing awareness in the community.
 Their stories can then be shared widely through social media to reach a broader audience and potentially spur someone to report helpful information, he said.